sofathitesh/doconce/doc/demos/tutorial/tutorial.rst

 or ``doconce ptex2tex`` command is run with ``-DTODONOTES``.
 The ``todonotes`` package requires several other packages: ``xcolor``, ``ifthen``, ``xkeyval``, ``tikz``, ``calc``, ``graphicx``, and ``setspace``.
-The relevant Debian package for installing all this is ``texlive-latex-extra``.
+The relevant Debian packages for installing all this are listed below.

 LaTeX packages
 ~~~~~~~~~~~~~~